scalar-labs/scalar-terraform/docs/ResourceUsage.md

 # Resource Usage

-Scalar-terraform and scalar-k8s resource usage and price details available here.
-Resource usage price calculated on monthly basis.
+This document shows the resource usage and the monthly prices for the resources used by scalar-terraform and scalar-k8s.

 ## Scalar-terraform resource usage